onlexnet/sin-net-reports/uservice-projects/main/host/src/main/java/sinnet/input/README.md

-Conversion of input tables to invocation of internal logic.
+Conversion of input tables to invocation of internal commands.